GreatApo/Amazfit-Timeline-Widget/README.md

 ### Features
 - This is a Pace/Stratos/Verge Widget
-- Shows your phone calendar
+- Shows your phone calendar events
 - Shows only future events and from the last 10 minutes
+- Long press time at top to manually refresh the events list (provided that new data have been send from phone)

 In order to work, [Amazmod](https://github.com/AmazMod/AmazMod) (both phone and service/watch) must be installed, and calendar data forwarding should be enabled.

 ### Bugs / To Do
-- Amazmod has no on/off option (events are just pushed along battery/alarm data)
 - No interaction with the events items (data not used: account, description)
 - Time should constantly be updated